 Consider the “180º Shutter Rule”, which hearkens back to the days of the mechanical shutter and physical film.
 When shooting film at 24 FPS, the mechanical shutter blade in most cameras was a spinning half-circular disc with rectangular film moving past it at 24 FPS.
 The shutter speed was carefully tuned to allow the correct exposure of the film as it flew past the shutter, which was set at double the speed of the film to account for half of the disc obscuring the film at any given time before it rotated back into place.
 This results in 1/48th of a second (~1/50th) shutter speed.
 This gave a pleasing amount of motion blur to the footage when played back at 24 FPS and didn’t sacrifice exposure levels.

 If you are shooting on a 24 FPS timeline frame rate today, you typically don’t want to shoot the individual frames with your shutter open any faster than 1/50th of a second.
 For 29.97 (call it 30…) you’d want to stick to 1/60th of a second or slower.
-This adheres to the 180º Shutter Rule and provides a pleasing picture with plenty of motion blur and is a great starting point for just about any beginner video project.
+This adheres to the 180º Shutter Rule.
+It provides a pleasing picture with plenty of motion blur.
+It is a great starting point for just about any beginner video project.

 The Rolling Shutter Effect and How Shutter Speed Affects It